Sponsored by USENIX, the Advanced Computing Systems Association.

 In addition to the traditional time allocated for questions after each presentation, there will be an online discussion for each paper, which will provide another forum for engagement.
 This will also be facilitated by a discussion section in the paper, as described below.

-Regular submissions must be no longer than five (5) two-column pages excluding references and the discussion section and should be submitted electronically via the submission form which will be available here soon.
+Regular submissions must be no longer than five (5) two-column pages excluding references and the discussion section and should be submitted electronically via the submission form.

 NEW: Discussion Topics Section: In keeping with the workshop format described above, authors of each full paper are required to add an additional section (beyond the 5-page limit), immediately before references, no longer than a half a page (i.e., a single (1) column) that explicitly calls out what kind of feedback the authors are looking to receive.
 These could be specific questions about feasibility, applicability, open problems, challenges, limitations, specific design choices, assumptions, importance, or similar issues.
 The review process will favor papers that are likely to stimulate discussion and benefit from feedback from workshop participants.

 Submissions should be PDF documents that are viewable by standard tools.
 Submissions must follow the USENIX formatting guidelines: 10-point type on 12-point (single-spaced) leading, with the text block being no more than 7" wide by 9" deep.
 Please note that this text block size has changed.

 Submissions to HotStorage '19 may not be under consideration for any other venue.
 Simultaneous submission of the same work to multiple venues, submission of previously published work, or plagiarism constitutes dishonesty or fraud.
 USENIX, like other scientific and technical conferences and journals, prohibits these practices and may take action against authors who have committed them.
 See the USENIX Conference Submissions Policy for details.
 Questions?
 Contact your program co-chairs, email@example.com, or the USENIX office, firstname.lastname@example.org.